 Some drivers accelerate when they see a bicyclist in order to pass by quickly.
 A cyclist in your rear, after all, is less worrisome than one in the front.
 However, maintain a slow and steady pace in case the cyclist makes a sudden move.

-Collision with Cyclists Is Completely Preventable
+Auto Collisions with Cyclists Are Completely Preventable

 Occasionally, drivers come to Absolute Auto Body for minor repairs and other services after a mishap with a bicyclist.
 A collision with a cyclist is avoidable if you strictly maintain your road awareness.

 Helping You Avoid Auto Collisions With Cyclists in Everett